 So, if you’re stuck at home because of coronavirus lockdowns, avoiding the outside world for a few days of R&R, or you’re just on the hunt for a good movie to fill your 4th of July evening, here are your best options.

 And yet, somehow, it’s still the coolest fighter-jet movie ever made (eat your heart out Iron Eagle).
-With the long awaited sequel now pushed back to December, the 4th of July weekend is a great time to brush up on Maverick’s entirely unprofessional behavior (Iceman is the real hero of this movie).
+With the long-awaited sequel recently released, the 4th of July weekend is a great time to brush up on Maverick’s entirely unprofessional behavior (Iceman is the real hero of this movie).

 As a lifelong Captain America fan, I’ll admit that I had some reservations about Chris Evans in the role back before this movie was released.
 My idea of Cap was always an older, grizzled war veteran that carried in him the powerful dichotomy of American idealism and an almost pessimistic pragmatism when it came to the realities of war.
 I didn’t realize it at the time, but a decade later, Evans would come to play the very Captain America I wanted, and in a way that’s true to the character, that grit had to be developed through pain and sacrifice.